nickydraz/Mobile_App_Project_4/README.md

   - Stage 1: <strike>Spawns at a fixed location,</strike> fires towards the location the player taps
   - Stage 2: Spawns at a fixed location.
 Players can drag the avatar and tap to fire, fires in a straight line
 - Multiple types of enemies
-  - Stage 1: Enemies spawn at random intervals in random locations and remain stationary
+  - <strike>Stage 1: Enemies spawn at random intervals in random locations and remain stationary</strike>
   - Stage 2: Enemies spawn as in Stage 1.
 Enemies move randomly and enemies fire back at the player avatar
 - Count how many times the player shoots
 - Count how many enemies the player hits